Scheduling using Interactive Optimization Oracles for Constrained Queueing Networks: Abstract

 \section{Abstract}

-Since Tassiulas and Ephremides proposed the maximum weight scheduling algorithm of throughput-optimality for constrained queueing networks in 1992, extensive research efforts have been made for resolving its high complexity issue under various directions.
-In this paper, we resolve the issue by developing a generic framework for designing throughput-optimal and low-complexity scheduling algorithms.
-Under the framework, an algorithm updates current schedules via an interaction with a given oracle system that can generate a solution of a certain discrete optimization problem in a finite number of interactive queries.
-Therefore, one can design a variety of scheduling \tonghoonnote{algorithms} under this framework by choosing different oracles, e.g., the exhaustive search (ES), the markov chain monte carlo (MCMC), the belief propagation (BP) and the cutting-plane (CP) algorithms.
-The complexity of the resulting algorithm is decided by the number of operations required for an oracle processing a single query, which is typically very small.
-Somewhat surprisingly, we prove that an algorithm using any such oracle is throughput-optimal for general constrained queueing network models that arise in the context of emerging large-scale communication networks.
-In particular, the `pick-and-compare' algorithms developed by Tassiulas in 1998 and recently developed queue-based CSMA algorithms can be also understood as special cases of such algorithms using ES and MCMC oracles, respectively.
-To our best knowledge, our result is the first that establishes a rigorous connection between iterative optimization methods and low-complexity scheduling algorithms, which we believe provides various future directions and new insights in both areas.
+Ever since Tassiulas and Ephremides (1992) proposed the maximum weight scheduling algorithm of throughput-optimality for constrained queueing networks that arise in the context of communication networks, extensive efforts have been devoted to resolving its most important drawback: high complexity.
+This paper proposes a generic framework for designing throughput-optimal and low-complexity scheduling algorithms for constrained queueing networks.
+Under our framework, a scheduling algorithm updates current schedules by interacting with a given oracle system that generates an approximate solution to a related optimization task.
+One can utilize our framework to design a variety of scheduling algorithms by choosing an oracle system such as random search, Markov chain, belief propagation, and primal-dual methods.
+The complexity of the resulting scheduling algorithm is determined by the number of operations required for an oracle to process a single query, which is typically small.
+We provide sufficient conditions for throughput-optimality of the scheduling algorithm in general constrained queueing network models.
+The linear-time algorithm of Tassiulas (1998) and the random access algorithm of Shah and Shin (2012) correspond to special cases of our framework using random search and Markov chain oracles, respectively.
+Our generic framework, however, provides a unified proof with milder assumptions.